|

 streets SH 72 was using.
 From Coal Creek Canyon it came

-combination of 48th and 46th to Havana, then Smith Road out
+combination of 48th and 46th to Colorado, then Smith Road southeast to Colfax.

 During the 1960s, the alignment of SH 72 along 46th and